bonderud/webscraping-mvp/README.md

 ## Future Enhancements
 - Implement user authentication and authorization.
-- Add support for more job sites.
+- Add support for more event sites.
 - Enhance the search functionality with filters and sorting options.
 - Improve error handling and logging.